Try The Mathematical Tripos

 • YouTube - Arithmetic and Geometry Math Foundations 7

 A new way of hand multiplication is shown, taking advantage of the fact the notation is using the distributive law.
-"Borrowing" while doing hand subtraction now makes sense.
-Wildberger rants how his daughter was taught a ridiculous way and this is now true everywhere.
+Borrowing while doing hand subtraction now makes sense.
+Wildberger rants how his daughter was taught a ridiculous way in the questionable Australian 'modernized' school system.

 Laws of Division